7 Common File Sharing Mistakes Accountants Make

+When an accountant makes a mistake, the consequences can be far-reaching – for them and their client.
 Accounting is one of those professions that calls for the utmost security and privacy.
-So, when it’s time to share files, the process has to be watertight.
-That’s just one of the reasons why secure file sharing for accountants is such a hot topic.
+So, when it's time to share files, the process has to be watertight.

 Why Secure File Sharing for Accountants Is Important

+Accountants handle sensitive data such as financial statements, tax documents, and payroll information on a daily basis.
 According to the International Monetary Fund (IMF), the financial sector accounts for nearly one-fifth of reported cyber incidents globally.
 For accountants, a single breach could mean costly fines, compliance violations, and significant reputational damage.

 Common File-Sharing Mistakes Made by Accountants